An independent research database No paid placement · No referral fees

 Funding

 No tradie pays for placement on this page.
-No referral fees from the roofers we recommend.
-Funded by the supply-side flyer service that runs separately at flyers.needatrade.com.au.
+No referral fees — we don't list, rank or recommend individual roofers.
+Funded by the supply-side flyer service that runs separately at tradies.needatrade.com.au/flyers/.

 Before we start